DoubleHelixApp/doublehelixapp.github.io/docs/index.md

 ## FAQs

-**Q: How does it differs from the original WGSE?**
+**Q: How does it differs from WGSE?**

-A: DoubleHelix is a re-engineering of WGSE with these improvements:
+A: DoubleHelix has these improvements over WGSE:

-- A new GUI (based on pyqtside)
+- A different GUI, based on pyqtside
 - An entirely re-written procedure to identify reference genomes that supports more than 90 reference genomes
 - A progress bar (not an easy task to implement one, see [here](advanced-topics.md#progress-bar) for the technical details)
 - A custom HTML export of file information
 - A CLI (work in progress)
-- An easy and lightweight installation procedure
+- An easy and lightweight installation procedure not based on cygwin/msys/scripts

 It has also some non-visible modification: